yoniker/PokerVault/GTO/Board 8 - As Qh Qd as BU vs BB.md

 ## Turn

-Flop went X/X Turn 8c BB leads B115, BU is indifferent with KJ/KT and weak Ax just because the BU is supposed to take hands like 32s/64s/JTo/QTo and bluff those a lot for this sizing.
+Flop went X/X Turn 8c BB leads B115, BU is indifferent with KJ/KT and weak Ax just because the BB is supposed to take hands like 32s/64s/JTo/KTo and bluff those a lot for this sizing.
 If BB checks this turn, then low Ax bet infrequently